PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 The archive contains the following files:

-- Index                     (text file with files contained in directory with file creation dates)
+- Index                     (text file containing the list of files within the directory along with the files creation dates)
 - bezdekIris.data           (dataset with comma-separated values)
 - iris.data                 (dataset with comma-separated values)
 - iris.names                (README text file with dataset info)